bakdata/quick/docs/docs/user/examples/real-time-customer-profiles.md

 ### Topics

-Then, we create the input topics for the artist, album and track data.
+Then, create the input topics for the artist, album and track data.

 ```shell
 quick topic create albums  --key long --value schema -s profiles.Item